-As noted, multiple food sensitivities are not common.
-Patients tend to focus on food, because it is a tangible trigger that one can control (as opposed to weather, for example).
-However, most people are sensitive to only 2 or 3 types of food in the diet.
-If a particular food is going to cause a headache, it usually will occur within 3 hours of eating that food.
+As noted, food sensitivities are not that common.
+Patients tend to focus on the foods, as they are a tangible trigger that one can control (as opposed to weather, for example).
+However, most people are sensitive to only two or three types of food in the diet.
+If a particular food is going to cause a headache, it usually will occur within 3 hours of eating.
 Table 4 provides a list of foods to avoid.